 Keep in mind that fixed end date leases do not require notices from a Colorado landlord, since it has a definite end date.

-Colorado Tenant Rights and Duties
+Tenant Rights and Duties

 If there’s a repetitive violation to the lease, the landlord may also hand the tenant an unconditional notice to leave the rental unit.
 The tenant is them expected to move out in 10 days.
 Otherwise, the landlord can start filing for an eviction lawsuit.

-When Breaking a Lease in Colorado Springs is Legally Justified
+When Terminating a Lease is Legally Justified

 - Good, working condition of plumbing, heating and gas facilities